ttscoff/where/README.md

 ### Database refresh throttling

 Set an expiration threshhold on the database with `WHERE_EXPIRATION`.
-The threshhold is in seconds, where one day is 3600.
+The threshhold is in seconds, where one hour is 3600.
 If `where` is initialized within the thresshold since last update, it won't index the files again.